NAD+ IV Therapy · Miami

 Physician-Formulated · Joint Commission Accredited · In-Clinic or Mobile

+NAD IV Miami done the right way.
 Nicotinamide adenine dinucleotide (NAD+) IV infusion — the cellular coenzyme that powers mitochondrial energy production, DNA repair, and sirtuin activation.
-Delivered by a physician-directed team in Surfside, or mobile to Miami Beach, Bal Harbour, and South Florida.
+NAD IV therapy in Miami delivered by a physician-led team in Surfside, or mobile NAD IV near you across Miami Beach, Bal Harbour, Sunny Isles, Aventura, and South Florida.

 Starting at $999 in-clinic. $1,250 mobile.
 Slow infusion 2–4 hours with clinical monitoring.
 Red light therapy included free with every in-clinic session.